lisamurie/jupyterhub-informatics/README.md

 ```
 $ make notebook_image
 ```
-* Launches all containers with "docker-compose".
-Adding "-d" (detached mode) runs all containers in the background.
-Launch first without "-d" to check for any launch errors.
+* Launche all containers with "docker-compose".
+Adding "-d" after "docker-compose up" runs all containers in the background (detached mode).
+Launch containers first without "-d" to check for any launch errors.
 ```
 $ docker-compose up
 ```